 Peter: Because of that, we decided that today's topic would be about "How to Stay Firm."
-Just as connections need to be stable for a signal to be clear, our spiritual lives must be firm in the true source.
+Just like how the connections need to be stable for the signal to be clear, our spiritual lives must be firm in the true source.